Awarding Degrees Posthumously

 - Undergraduate students must be within thirty (30) semester hours of graduation.
 Graduate students must be within six (6) hours of graduation.

 - Student must have been in good standing at the University at the time of their death.

 - Following a student death, family members or friends of the student may inquire about the possibility of a posthumous degree.
-All requests for posthumous degrees shall be made to the Associate Vice Chancellor for Student Development/Dean of Students (“Dean of Students”).
+All requests for posthumous degrees shall be made to the Associate Vice Chancellor for Student Affairs/Dean of Students (“Dean of Students”).

 - The Dean of Students shall forward all requests to the Chair of the appropriate academic department in which the student was seeking a degree for consideration by the faculty in that department.